LNshuti/iga/README.md

-## IGISHA
+## IGA

-IGISHA is a typescript iOS app powered by Groq.
-This app uses cartesia.ai on Groq for ultra-fast inference on finetuned llama-3.1-405B using modal.com.
+IGA is an iOS app powered by Cerebras for ultra-fast inference on a diverse set of models to power a GRE preparation application.

 #### Architecture